We’ll tell you more about the assessment process when you register for the Independent Living Standards, but briefly there are four stages:

 - Let us know as soon as possible of any significant changes to the service(s) being accredited.

-- Inform service users and key stakeholders that you are working towards Code of Practice accreditation, meaningfully involve them in the process (including face to face, telephone, or email interviews), and keep them informed about progress.
+- Inform service users and key stakeholders that you are working towards accreditation, meaningfully involve them in the process (including face to face, telephone, or email interviews), and keep them informed about progress.

 - Inform service users and key stakeholders about how they can express concerns about any practice as you work towards accreditation.

-- Champion the erosh Code of Practice with colleagues within and outside of the organisation.
+- Champion the erosh Independent Living Standards with colleagues within and outside of the organisation.

 - Commit to an annual review and re-assessment in order to maintain accreditation.